Algebraic hyperbolicity of adjoint linear systems on spherical varieties: Introduction

+and $\omega_{X} \otimes A^{\otimes (n+1)}$ is nef (\cite[Example 1.5.35]{LazarsfeldI}).
+In fact, since $X$ is spherical, $\omega_{X} \otimes A^{\otimes (n+1)}$ is furthermore globally generated (cf. Theorem~\ref{thm:facts-on-spherical}(3)), as expected by Fujita's conjecture which predicts that the global generation holds true for any smooth projective variety.
+We refer to \cite[\S10.4.A]{LazarsfeldII} for a detailed discussion on Fujita's conjecture.

 To prove Theorem \ref{main thm: hyperbolic if orbit closures are smooth}, we use the technique of Coskun and Riedl \cite{CR2019, CR2023}.
 From this point of view, one may observe that the nefness of the twisted kernel bundle (Definition \ref{defn:kernel}) of $N \otimes A^{\otimes m}$ is closely related to the desired statement.
+To obtain its nefness, we prove the following two Theorems~\ref{thm: res for ample is surjective} and \ref{thm:spherical-Nakai-criterion}, which have their own interest and hold true even without the uncountability of the base field $k$ and the smoothness of the spherical variety $X$.
+The first is an analogue of the results of Mehta and Ramanathan \cite[Theorem~3]{MR85} and of Brion and Inamdar \cite[p.~218]{BrionInamdar} (see also Theorem~\ref{thm:facts-on-spherical}(3)).
+In the following, for an algebraic group $B$ acting on $X$, we say that a curve $C$ on $X$ is a \emph{$B$-curve} if $C$ is invariant under the $B$-action.

+\begin{thm} Assume that $k$ is an algebraically closed field of characteristic $0$.
+Let $G$ be a connected reductive group, and $B$ a Borel subgroup of $G$.
+Let $X$ be a projective spherical $G$-variety, and $A$ an ample line bundle on $X$.
+If $C$ is an irreducible complete $B$-curve on $X$, then the restriction map $H^{0}(X,\, A)\rightarrow H^{0}(C,\, A|_{C})$ is surjective. \end{thm}

-To obtain its nefness, we prove two theorems, which have their own interest.
-The first is Theorem \ref{thm: res for ample is surjective}, surjectivity of the restriction map $H^{0}(X,\, A) \rightarrow H^{0}(C,\, A|_{C})$ for a projective spherical variety $X$ (not necessarily smooth), an ample line bundle $A$ on $X$, and an irreducible complete $B$-curve $C$ on $X$.
-We obtain Theorem \ref{thm: res for ample is surjective} as a consequence of Brion's classification of $B$-curves \cite{Brion1993, Brion97} and a characteristic $p$ method, the so-called Frobenius splitting, introduced by Mehta and Ramanathan \cite{MR85}.
-The second is Theorem \ref{thm:spherical-Nakai-criterion}, a spherical version of the Nakai criterion for $B$-equivariant vector bundles.
-We prove Theorem \ref{thm:spherical-Nakai-criterion}, using the argument of Hering, Musta\c t\u a and Payne \cite[Theorem~2.1]{HMP2010} for the proof of the toric Nakai criterion.
+We obtain Theorem~\ref{thm: res for ample is surjective} as a consequence of Brion's classification of $B$-curves \cite{Brion1993, Brion97} and a characteristic $p$ method, the so-called Frobenius splitting, utilized as a main tool in the aforementioned results \cite{MR85, BrionInamdar}.

+The second ingredient for the nefness of the twisted kernel bundle is a spherical version of the Nakai criterion for $B$-equivariant vector bundles.
+We prove it by using the argument of Hering, Musta\c t\u a and Payne \cite[Theorem~2.1]{HMP2010} for the proof of the toric Nakai criterion.
+The precise statement is as follows:

+\begin{thm} Assume that $k$ is an algebraically closed field of characteristic $0$.
+Let $G$ be a connected reductive group, and $B$ a Borel subgroup of $G$.
+Let $X$ be a complete spherical $G$-variety, and $E$ a $B$-equivariant vector bundle on $X$. \begin{enumerate} \item $E$ is nef on $B$-curves on $X$ if and only if $E$ is nef on $X$.